 - Mystique created a new identity in X-Men as a student known as Foxx, in order to seduce Gambit and break him and Rogue up.
 Later, when Gambit realizes who she is, she tries to seduce him again by taking Rogue's form and telling him that it wouldn't be cheating if they had sex while she appeared as Rogue.

 - Mystique is fond of this trope.
 In a Nightcrawler backstory, Mystique shapeshifts into a frigid maid to sleep with the driver and convinces him to sneak into the castle later that night and asks him to wake her up with sex... all so she can watch the driver be thrown from the house after the maid screams rape when he crawls into her bed that night.
 He's fired, the maid is mentally scarred, and Raven thinks it's all hilarious.

 - Another occasion had Mystique testing out her newly upgraded powers by seducing Wolverine in the form of his ninja ex Yukio.
 On a battlefield while surrounded by dead ninja.
-Mystique also took pictures and mailed them to Wolverine's current girlfriend, because again, Raven is a jerk.
+Mystique also took pictures and mailed them to Wolverine's current girlfriend.

 - In issue 7 of Wolverines Mystique actually uses this as a threat against X-23.